khaled-elakkad/d3-timeline/README.md

 ### .allowZoom

-Default is true.
+Default is false.
 Takes a boolean.
-If set to false, does not allow zooming.
+If set to true, allows zooming.

 ### .mouseover(callback)